Dan's Hiking Pages: Hikes in the San Gabriels and Beyond

 Trail Notes:

 • Mt.
 Islip Topo Map Topo map note: The USGS map topo (Crystal Lake Quadrangle, 1995) does not show the use trail from Hwy 2 to Windy Gap.
 It also does not show the trail from Windy Gap to the upper trail from coming from Little Jimmy trail camp.
 There are two trails from Little Jimmy trail camp to Windy Gap.
 The lower one is the Pacific Crest Trail, which passes just above Little Jimmy Spring.
-The upper one splits, one way goes up to Mt.
-Islip, the other goes down to Windy gap.
-The map also does not show the new Islip Ridge Trail that traverses the south ridge.
+The upper one splits; one way goes up to Mt.
+Islip and the other goes down to Windy Gap.
+The map also does not show Islip Ridge Trail that traverses the south ridge.
 View larger topo map.

-• Alternate routes: There are a variety of popular routes to Mt.
-Islip well represented in the literature.
-Here are several of the most common:
+• Alternate routes: There are a variety of routes to Mt.
+Islip.
+Here are the principle ones:

 • North Route 1 - Islip Saddle (Hwy 2) to Little Jimmy Campground via the Pacific Crest Trail, to Mt.
 Islip - 7 miles rounds trip, 1500' gain (Robinson, Hike 77).

 • East Routes - You can reach Mt.
-Islip via Windy Gap coming down the PCT from Hawkins Ridge.
+Islip via Windy Gap coming down Pacific Crest Trail from Hawkins Ridge.
 From Dawson Saddle, 5.7 miles one way; from Vincent Gap, 11.9 miles one way; From Crystal Lake via South Hawkins, 8.9 miles one way.
 (Mileages from the Tom Harrison Map.)

 • People traffic: 9-6-03 (Saturday) - For the entire hike, I encountered only one party of two hikers; they were coming down as I was going up.
-They had camped on Friday night at Little Jimmy Trailcamp.
+They had camped on Friday night at Little Jimmy trail camp.
 When I did a side trip to Little Jimmy I was surprised to see the camp empty on such a nice weekend.
-Met three three day hikers in one party at Little Jimmy.
+Met three day hikers in one party at Little Jimmy.
 Total: 5 people in 2 parties.
+7-23-11 (Saturday) - There were lots of people summiting Mount Islip: solos, duos, and several groups between 4 and 8 hikers each.
+7-15-12 (Sunday) - Islip Ridge Trail to Mt.
+Islip: No one until the summit - 11 people in 2 parties.
+Two at Windy Gap and two on Lost Ridge Trail.
+Remarkably few people for the day.8-8-15 (Saturday) - Lots of hikers on Windy Gap Trail and at Windy Gap.
+None on Big Cienega and Islip Ridge trails.
+Two parties on Mt.
+Islip Trail and one party at the summit.
+And our party of 27.

 Links: